Amritaryal44/siteG/README.md

   </p>
 </p>

-New version available (0.0.3):
+Check your version by ```$siteg --version``` in terminal/cmd New version available (0.0.4):
-* fixed responsive favicon for different systems and browsers
-* fixed animation that repeats infinitely
+* fixed 'not found' page when sending message from contact section of post pages.

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents